Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Relation with the Rohlin invariant

 \begin{theorem} The operator $D^+ (Z_+,g): L^2_1\,(Z_+,S^+)\to L^2\,(Z_+,S^-)$ is Fredholm for a generic choice of metric $g$ on $X$. \end{theorem}

-Note that a choice of metric $g$ as in the above theorem only guarantees that $\M(X,g)$ has empty boundary but not that it is regular.
+Note that a choice of metric $g$ as in the above theorem only guarantees (via Proposition \ref{P:gen}) that $\M(X,g,0)$ has no reducibles but not that it is regular.
 A further perturbation $\beta \in \P$ may be needed to ensure its regularity.
-If that perturbation is small enough, it will not create any boundary points in the perturbed $\M(X,g)$.
+If that perturbation is small enough, it will not create any reducibles in $\M(X,g,\beta)$.
 Moreover, according to Theorem~\ref{T:sf}, we will have

 meaning that the index $\ind_{\,\C} D^+ (Z_+,g,\beta)$ will be even despite the fact that $D^+ (Z_+,g,\beta)$ may no longer be quaternionic linear.

 \begin{corollary} The index $\ind_{\,\C} D^+ (Z_+,g,\beta)$ is even for a generic metric $g$ and a generic sufficiently small perturbation $\beta \in \P$. \end{corollary}